cscart/docs/en/user_guide/manage_products/import_export/fields_format.rst

 Items in box
 ============

 The minimum and maximum number of product items to be shipped in a separate box.
-They must be specified in this format: **min:[number];max:[number]**.
+This field is used for automatic calculation of the shipping cost.
+The format of data in this field is as follows: **min:[number];max:[number]**.

 .. important::